JulianFriedl/challenge-bot/docs/blocking_functions_discord_bot.md

 result = await loop.run_in_executor(None, blocking_function, arg1, arg2)
 ```

-This runs `blocking_function` in a separate thread (because we used the default executor), allowing the bot to handle other events while `blocking_function` is processing.
+This runs `blocking_function` in a separate thread (because I used the default executor), allowing the bot to handle other events while `blocking_function` is processing.

-### Why and How We Use Locking
+### Why and How I Use Locking

 In our application, multiple commands may attempt to read from or write to a shared JSON file concurrently.
 Without proper synchronization, this could lead to race conditions, where the outcome of operations depends on the non-deterministic timing of events, potentially causing data corruption or loss.

-To prevent such race conditions and ensure data integrity, we employ locking mechanisms.
+To prevent such race conditions and ensure data integrity, I employ locking mechanisms.
 Locking ensures that only one operation can access the shared resource (in this case, the JSON file) at a time, serializing access to critical sections of the code that modify the file.

 #### Synchronous Locking with `threading.Lock`

-For operations that are executed in a synchronous context or within executor threads (via `loop.run_in_executor`), we use `threading.Lock`.
+For operations that are executed in a synchronous context or within executor threads (via `loop.run_in_executor`), I use `threading.Lock`.
 This standard lock from the `threading` module is suitable for managing access to shared resources in a multi-threaded environment, where blocking operations are performed outside the `asyncio` event loop.

 Example usage: